bitwarden/help/_articles/security/bitwarden-security-white-paper.md

 - Engineering performs functional testing of the feature and/ or product as they are developing and building
 - Unit testing build is automated as part of Bitwarden Continuous Integration (CI) pipelines
 - Some testing also performed by Customer Success team
-- Director of Engineering assists with review and helps to formalize the process including documentation updates
+- Director of Engineering assists with review and helps to formalize the process, including documentation updates
 - CTO Provides Final Go / No-Go Approval

 Meeting Attendance: To ensure successful review, approval implementation and closure of change requests, each core Operation and IT service staff should be represented during the meeting to review and discuss the change request.